scribe-org/Scribe-iOS/README.md

 </video></a>
 </p>

-The App Store images and videos can be found in [Resources/AppStore](https://github.com/scribe-org/Scribe-iOS/blob/main/Resources/AppStore/).
+The App Store videos, images and text can be found in [Resources/AppStore](https://github.com/scribe-org/Scribe-iOS/blob/main/Resources/AppStore/).
 Contributions to improve them are welcome, but please [open an issue](https://github.com/scribe-org/Scribe-iOS/issues/new) to check before.

 # Setup [`⇧`](#contents) <a id="setup"></a>